spacecloud-io/space-learn/content/Space Cloud/basics/setup.md

 Hit on the `Create a Project` button.

 Enter a project name.
-You can stick to `My Serverless App` for this one.
+You can stick to `MyProject` for this one.

 [Create project screen with name goes here]